Home > Sydney Property Market

 image 71

-Early 2026
+Market Observations: Early 2026

 Underquoting

 Underquoting remains a persistent feature of the Sydney property market and continues to frustrate buyers.
 In response, NSW Fair Trading introduced compulsory training on the issue as part of the 2024/25 Continuing Professional Development (CPD) program for agents.
-The real test, however, will be whether this initiative is supported by meaningful enforcement.
-To date, penalties have been limited and inconsistently applied.
+The NSW government is also introducing legislation to substantially increase penalties for underquoting.

 Immigration

-High immigration levels are expected to persist into the foreseeable future placing further pressure on an already undersupplied property market and driving demand for both housing and rental accommodation.
+High immigration levels are expected to persist into the foreseeable future, placing further pressure on an already undersupplied property market and driving demand for both housing and rental accommodation.
 Without a meaningful increase in new housing supply, strong competition is likely to persist, sustaining upward pressure on prices.

 Rezoning

 To ease supply pressures, the NSW Government has announced widespread rezoning across Sydney, particularly around major transport hubs, to facilitate the delivery of a substantial number of new dwellings, predominantly apartments.
-The objective is to alleviate the region’s housing shortage by shifting large tracts of land from low density to medium and high density use.
+The objective is to alleviate the region’s housing shortage by shifting large areas of land from low density to medium and high density use.

 Unsurprisingly, the proposals have generated concern and uncertainty within affected communities, with many awaiting clarity as the finer details of the rezoning process are finalised.

-Where to from here?
+Where To From here?

 In recent years, the Sydney property market has consistently defied predictions, shaped by a complex mix of global and domestic forces.
 COVID-19 lockdowns, inflationary pressures, and rapid interest rate rises were all expected to cool demand, yet the market has remained remarkably resilient.
 More recently, international political uncertainties, including ongoing conflicts as well as shifts in US leadership and policy, have added further layers of complexity, making reliable forecasting even more challenging.